Nathan J. Overberg

 Professional, Community and Civic Leadership

-Iowa State Bar Association, Board of Governors (2016 - present); Professionalism Committee, Past-Chair; Federal Practice Committee, Past Chair
+Iowa State Bar Association, Board of Governors (2016-2020); Professionalism Committee, Past-Chair; Federal Practice Committee, Past Chair

 Iowa Legal Aid, Volunteer Intake Attorney

 Greater Des Moines Leadership Institute, Class of 2009-2010